 There will be 3 tests in this course.
 The tests will be written online and will be open-book tests.
 All tests are to be written during regular class time.
-Even when/if we return to campus, the tests will still be written online (and will remain open-book).
-Test 1 will cover chapters 1-6 (in addition to lecture information), and will be worth 28% of your final grade.
-Test 2 will cover chapters 7-10 (in addition to lecture information), and will be worth 19% of your final grade.
-Test 3 will cover chapters 11-16 (in addition to lecture information), and will be worth 28% of your final grade.
+Test 1 will cover chapters 1-6 (in addition to lecture information), and will be worth 29% of your final grade.
+Test 2 will cover chapters 7-10 (in addition to lecture information), and will be worth 20% of your final grade.
+Test 3 will cover chapters 11-16 (in addition to lecture information), and will be worth 29% of your final grade.
+Test 3 will cover chapters 11-16 (in addition to lecture information), and will be worth 29% of your final grade.
 Please note that because tests 1 and 3 cover more content than test 2, they are weighted more heavily towards your final grade.